deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/webhooks.md

 ### Params

 - `provider` - The payment provide code, e.g. `mollie`.
 This is used so we know which provider should handle the `onPaymentUpdated`.
-- `context` - This webhook comes from your payment provider so we pass the entire `context` to the `onPaymentUpdated` method.
+- `context` - This webhook comes from your payment provider so we pass the entire HTTP request `context` to the `onPaymentUpdated` method, such that query and body data can be extracted.

 ### Returns